ezsystems/ezplatform-admin-ui/README.md

 # platform-admin-ui
- +Repository dedicated to the Platform Admin UI Bundle
+Repository dedicated to the Platform Admin UI Bundle